 13. Ask for Samples or Coupons

 You can save money on baby items by getting free samples or freebies.
 Many manufacturers provide baby related freebies or samples to doctors, hospitals and maternity stores to be offered to patients.
 So, don’t be shy and ask for some samples!
-You’ll be amazed how many baby items you could get for free that would help you with your baby’s first months.
+You’ll be amazed at how many baby items you could get for free that would help you with your baby’s first months.

 Also, there are many websites where you can obtain many baby items for free.
 I have put together a list of items that will be helpful for you, your baby and you can get for FREE! (you just need to pay for the shipping).